Enhancing Complex Formula Recognition with Hierarchical Detail-Focused Network: Conclusion

 \section{Conclusion}

-In this paper, we propose a general formula subgraph framework that enhances model focus on the details of mathematical expressions.
-We also introduce the HFD-100M dataset, a valuable resource for future MER research.
-Additionally, we refine existing evaluation methods to ensure more equitable comparisons between models.
+This paper presents a subgraph framework to enhance model focus on mathematical expression details, introduces the HDR-100M dataset for MER research, and refines evaluation methods for fairer model comparisons.

-\textbf{Limitations.} Our model is primarily designed for complex formula structures, so the improvement on non-complex structures is minimal, as existing methods already perform well on simpler formulas.